-Lighter than gelato, Italian ice provides a wonderfully simple dairy-free alternative to frozen desserts made with eggs, milk, and cream.
+Lighter than gelato, Italian ice provides a wonderfully simple non-dairy alternative to frozen desserts made with eggs, milk, and cream.
 Quite simply, Italian ice is very finely crushed or scraped ice flavored with eye-catching, flavorful syrups.
 Italian ice can be made at home easily with the wait-and-scrape method, which entails making a fruit, herb, or fruit-and-herb combo flavored water, stashing it in the freezer, and then using a fork to scrape the top of the freezing flavored water at timed increments.

 Italian ice recipes remind me of the languid, steamy summer afternoons of my childhood when we'd empty the ice cube trays out of the freezer and into our Snoopy snow cone machine, pile the pulverized ice shards into Dixie cups, and drench the ice with unnaturally colored store-bought syrup (in shades from race-car red to blue).
 If you weren't fortunate enough to grab a cup of homemade Italian ice from the first batch, you'd be relegated to the kitchen, anxiously waiting for the ice cube trays to finish freezing but halting progress as you'd impatiently open the freezer door every 5 minutes.

 Our version of Italian ice doesn't include neon-colored, over-the-top candied syrup, but it does get a pleasing pink hue and sweetness from fruit powders and watermelon.
 Serve as is in a glass, or layer on top of chilled coconut yogurt for a cold and creamy summertime dessert.